-Jaime P. Luque is Associate Professor of Economics at ESCP Business School (Madrid campus), where he holds the Monaco Real Estate Technology Innovation Chair and serves as Director of the BNP Paribas Real Estate Advanced Program.
-He is also the Academic Director of the MSc in Real Estate, the MSc in Hospitality and Tourism Management, and the ESCP Institute of Real Estate Finance and Management.
+Jaime P. Luque is a Professor at ESCP Business School and holds the Monaco Real Estate Tech Innovation Chair.
+He is also the Director of the the ESCP Institute of Real Estate Finance and Management.
 Prior to joining ESCP in July 2018, he was an Assistant Professor of Real Estate at the University of Wisconsin-Madison School of Business.

 Jaime's teaching specializations include real estate finance, real estate economics, urban economics, and macroeconomics.
 He has taught in the MBA, MSc and BBA programs.
 Jaime is the recipient of the 2017 Ideas Worth Teaching Award by The Aspen Institute Business and Society Program for his educational innovations to address affordable housing development.